anoopctkm/machine-learning/projects/capstone/report.md

 - _If a plot is provided, are the axes, title, and datum clearly defined?_

 ### Reflection

+This project presented an interesting and complex problem for me to solve.
+It required scraping, processing, and merging multiple data sources; and utilising, fitting, combining, testing and refining, multiple algorithms.
+The outcome of the many interim steps involved in this project is that a user's prior movie ratings, and IMDB data for a new movie, can be used to predict a five-star rating of the new movie for that user.

+For me, the discovery and use of non-negative matrix factorisation was most interesting.
+It was a novel tecnique to me, and I can see its broad utility, well beyond recommender systems.

+Despite this useful tecnique, I found model refinement particularly difficult.
+It has been demonstrated empirically that collaborative-filtering algorithms produce better rating estimates than content-based filtering.
+In this project, the final solution required content-based filtering, therefore making predictions particularly difficult.

+I believe that the final solution is useful for making "best-guess" predictions of user ratings for new movies.
+Of course, the accuracy of those predictions will be far from perfect.
+Still, the solution provides a fast and simple approach for helping to personalise new movie recommendations that will likley improve customer experiences over and above basic benchmark approaches.

 In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section:
 - _Have you thoroughly summarized the entire process you used for this project?_
 - _Were there any interesting aspects of the project?_